 List Of Essential Oils Unsafe For Use During Pregnancy

-Wormwood, Wintergreen, Tonka, Thyme, Tansy, Savory, Savin, Sassafras, Rue, Rosemary, Parsley, Origanum, Nutmeg, Mustard, Mugwort, Melilotus, Juniper Berry, Hyssop, Horseradish, Fennel, Elecampane, Deertongue, Costus and Coriander.
+Wormwood, Wintergreen, Tonka, Thyme, Tansy, Savory, Savin, Sassafras, Rue, Rosemary, Parsley, Origanum, Nutmeg, Mustard, Mugwort, Melilotus, Juniper Berry, Hyssop, Horseradish, Sandalwood, Elecampane, Deertongue, Costus and Coriander.

 Top 10 Pregnancy Ailments And Their Treatment Using Essential Oils